OlivierSohn/hamazed/BACKLOG.md

 in the stereo field.
 When using true stereo reverbs, we could pan each player to far left / far right.

+- reverbs

+. embed some reverbs
+. make an argument with "path to reverbs" to allow adding more reverbs

-- display of nearby reverb names:
+. display of nearby reverb names:

   ...
   revA